Restricted maximum likelihood estimation in generalized linear mixed models: Approximate Linearization

-We make two key remarks about expression \eqref{eqn:PQL}.
-First, $\ell_{\text{PQL},M}(\bbeta,\phi;\by,\bu)$ is closely connected to the joint log-likelihood function in \eqref{eq:GLMMjointLogLik}.
-If the deviance measure $d_i(y,\mu)$ corresponds exactly to a case from an exponential family of distributions, then $\ell_{\text{quasi},M}(\bbeta,\phi;\by,\bu)$ is the same as taking only the terms in $\ell_J(\btheta,\bbeta,\phi;\by,\bu)$ which are a function of fixed effect coefficients, random effects and dispersion parameters.
-As such, for a given value of $\btheta$ and $\phi$, maximizing the PQL function is the same as solving the mixed model equations given by \eqref{eqn:mixedmodeleqns} (cf. \citeauthor{wolfinger1993generalized}, \citeyear{wolfinger1993generalized} and \citeauthor{mcgilchrist1994estimation}, \citeyear{mcgilchrist1994estimation}).
-Instead of solving the mixed model equations though, \citet{breslow1993approximate} suggested using a Fisher scoring algorithm to perform the optimization for $\bbeta, \bu$ and $\phi$, which is algorithmically different although the resulting updates are the same.
-A related second point is that, by construction, equation \eqref{eqn:PQL} does not provide updates of the variance components, and we need to alternate between maximizing $\ell_{\text{PQL},M}(\bbeta,\phi;\by,\bu)$ and optimizing a second objective function to update $\btheta$.
+Instead of solving the mixed model equations though, \citet{breslow1993approximate} suggested using a Fisher scoring algorithm to perform the optimization for $\bbeta$ and $\bu$, which is algorithmically different although the resulting updates are the same.
+A related second point is that, by construction, equation \eqref{eqn:PQL} does not provide updates of the variance components and dispersion parameter, and we need to alternate between maximizing $\ell_{\text{PQL},M}(\bbeta;\by,\bu)$ and optimizing a second objective function to update $\btheta$ and $\phi$.
 For the latter, \citet{breslow1993approximate} used an approximate linearization procedure to construct the adjusted dependent variable $\xi_i = \eta_i + g'(\mu_i) (y_i - \mu_i)$, along with an accompanying $n\times n$ diagonal weights matrix $\bW^{-1}$ of weights with elements $\phi a_i V(\mu_i)\{g'(\mu_i)\}^2$, $ i=1,\ldots,n$.
-Then adapting the development of \citet{harville1977maximum} for LMMs, given values of $\bbeta, \phi$ and $\bu$, the REML profile quasi-likelihood is formulated as
+Then treating the adjusted dependent variables as normally distributed \citep[see also][Section 3.4.2]{wood2017generalized} and adapting the developments of \citet{harville1977maximum} for LMMs, given values of $\bbeta$ and $\bu$, the REML profile quasi-likelihood is formulated as